Mrudul-Jambhulkar/GPIO-module-RISC-SoC/README.md

 # GPIO Module for RISC-V SoC

 This repository contains a Verilog-based General Purpose Input/Output (GPIO) module designed for integration with a RISC-V System-on-Chip (SoC).
 It supports essential GPIO operations such as input/output direction control, reading/writing pin values, and interrupt handling.
+This was done as a part of course project of course EE-705 : V L S I Design Lab .

 ## 📁 Repository Structure